IntelligentsystemlabTian/PestDet/README.md

 </details>

 ## Dataset
-We provide a portion of pest data for training and testing.
-The model training utilizes a dataset in VOC format, which can be accessed at the following link: [https://github.com/IntelligentsystemlabTian/PestDataset](https://github.com/IntelligentsystemlabTian/PestDataset).
+We provide post-processed data for training and testing.
+The dataset is initially in VOC format and needs to be converted to YOLO format before use.
+Our dataset can be accessed via the following link: [https://github.com/IntelligentsystemlabTian/PestDataset](https://github.com/IntelligentsystemlabTian/PestDataset).